Mirror Symmetry for Closed, Open, and Unoriented Gromov-Witten Invariants: Introduction

 Given a smooth subvariety $X\subset\Pn$, we will write $\ov\M_{0,m}(X,d)$ for the moduli space of stable degree~$d$ maps into $X$ from genus $0$ curves with $m$ marked points and

 for the evaluation map at the $i$-th marked point; see~\cite[Chapter~24]{MirSym}.
 For each $i\!=\!1,2,\ldots,m$, let $\psi_i\in H^2(\ov\M_{0,m}(X,d))$ be the first Chern class of the universal cotangent line bundle for the $i$-th marked point.
-Gromov-Witten invariants are obtained by integration of classes against the virtual fundamental class of $\ov\M_{0,m}(X,d)$:
+Gromov-Witten invariants are obtained by integration of classes against the virtual fundamental class of $\ov\M_{0,m}(X,d)$: \BE{GWdfn_e} \EE where $H\!\in\!H^2(\Pn)$ is the hyperplane class.

 The two-point mirror formulas take the simplest shape in the two extremal cases: $\nu_{\a}\!=\!0,n$.

 \begin{mythm} The degree $d\!\geq\!1$ genus~0 two-point descendant invariants of $\Pn$ with $n\!\ge\!2$ are given by the following identity in $\left(\Q[\nH_1,\nH_2]/\{\nH_1^n,\nH_2^n\}\right)\big[\big[\hb_1^{-1},\hb_2^{-1}\big]\big]$: